input-output-hk/cardano-js-sdk/packages/e2e/README.md

 ```
 To add funds to your newly created wallet, copy the address displayed in the console and go to [Public Testnet Faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/).
 You can request 1000 tADA every 24h.

-> :information_source: Please note that the tADA, although abundant, is a limited resource.
-So if you are no longer using the address, make sure to return the tADA to the faucet.
+> :information_source: tADA is a limited resource, so if you are no longer using the address, return the tADA to the faucet for others to use.

 ## Blockfrost

-To run the blockfrost end to end tests you only need to configure two providers, AssetProvider and ChainHistoryProvider, both must be configured as blockfrost providers and a valid blockfrost API key must be also set, make sure that in your .env file, you have the environment variables set:
+To run the Blockfrost end-to-end tests you only need to configure two providers, AssetProvider and ChainHistoryProvider, both must be configured as Blockfrost providers and a valid Blockfrost API key must be also set, make sure that in your .env file, you have the environment variables set:

 ```
 LOGGER_MIN_SEVERITY=debug